-Heater kits are suitable for air handler multiple position installation.
+Electric heat kits are suitable for air handler multiple position installation. • means available × means unavailable

-Safety Cautions

-All electric work must be performed by qualified personnel.
+Safety Cautions All electric work must be performed by qualified personnel.

 EHK series is designed and approved to be installed in the EAHATN series air handlers.